Nora (pictured above) and I love popovers. None of our friends knew what they were, so we decided to make them.

 - 1 pinch salt

-- Add the flour and salt, and stir together with a spatula.
+Add the flour and salt.
+Stir together with a spatula.

-- Coat the cups of a muffin pan or a popover pan with butter, and pour the batter into each one, filling it up about 3/4 of the way full.
+Coat the cups of a muffin pan or a popover pan with butter, and pour the matter into each one, filling it up about 3/4 of the way full.

-- Bake for 30 minutes, or until the popovers are poof-y and dark, golden brown.
+Bake for 30 minutes, or until the popovers of poof-y, dark and dark/golden brown.